omidarmat/onLearn/react.md

 - Active tab in a tabbed component
 - Content of a shopping cart

 The common thing between all kinds of state is that the user can easily change the state value in the application.
 For instance, when they read a notification, the count will decrease.
-So each component needs to be able to hold this data, which is **a piece of state**, over time.
+So each component needs to be able to hold this data, which is a piece of state, over time.

 A piece of state or a state variable is a single variable in a component, which is also called a component state.

-Keep in mind that **updating** the state triggers React to **re-render** the component in the UI.
+Keep in mind that updating the state triggers React to re-render the component in the UI.
 So state is how React keeps the user interface in sync with data.
 Therefore, state allows developers to do 2 important things:

 1. Update the component's view by re-rendering the component.
 2. Persist local variables between renders and re-renders

-So state is actually a tool. **Mastering the state will unlock the power of React development**.
+So state is actually a tool.
+Mastering the state will unlock the power of React development.

-### **Mechanics of state**
+### Mechanics of state

 Let's start from a fundamental React principle that we learned earlier.

-1. **PRICIPLE:** In react, we do NOT manipulate the DOM directly when we want to update a component's view.
+1. PRICIPLE: In react, we do NOT manipulate the DOM directly when we want to update a component's view.
 React is declarative, not imperative.

 So how do we update a component on the screen when some data changes or when we need to respond to some event like a click?

-2. **PRICIPLE:** React updates a component view by re-rendering the entire component whenever the underlying data changes.
-Re-rendering means that **React calls the component function again**.
+2. PRICIPLE: React updates a component view by re-rendering the entire component whenever the underlying data changes.
+Re-rendering means that React calls the component function again.
 React removes the entire component view and replaces it with a new view each time a re-render needs to happen.
-React **preserves the component state throughout re-renders**, unless the component disappears from UI entirely which we call **unmounting**.
+React preserves the component state throughout re-renders, unless the component disappears from UI entirely which we call unmounting.
 3. It is when the state is updated that a component is automatically re-rendered.

 Now here is a flow of what happens in this process in the actual application.
 Imagine there is an event handler in the view, for instance, on a button that the user can click:

-1. The moment that button is clicked, we can update a piece of state using the **setter function** coming from the `useState()` hook.
+1. The moment that button is clicked, we can update a piece of state using the setter function coming from the `useState()` hook.
 2. When React notices that a state has changed, it will automatically re-render the component, which will result in the updated view for the component.

-**REACT REAECTS TO STATE CHANGES BY RE-RENDERING THE UI.**
+REACT REAECTS TO STATE CHANGES BY RE-RENDERING THE UI.

-### **State guidelines**
+### State guidelines

-There is one important technical detail to remember: **Each component has and manages its own state, no matter how many times we render the same component, and no matter if there are multiple components of the same type (like a list) but for different contents.** For instance, imagine a list of score componentes for multiple football teams.
+There is one important technical detail to remember: Each component has and manages its own state, no matter how many times we render the same component, and no matter if there are multiple components of the same type (like a list) but for different contents.
+For instance, imagine a list of score componentes for multiple football teams.
 State is isolated inside each component.

 Therefore, we can think of the entire Application (UI) as a function of the state.
 In other words the entire UI is always a representation of all the current states in all components.

-Taking it one step further, we can say that a React application is fundamentally all about **changing state over time**.
-Instead of viewing a UI as explicit DOM manipulations, with state, we now view a **UI as a reflection of data changing over time**.
+Taking it one step further, we can say that a React application is fundamentally all about changing state over time.
+Instead of viewing a UI as explicit DOM manipulations, with state, we now view a UI as a reflection of data changing over time.

 Here are a few practical guidelines about state:

-1. Use a state variable for **any data that the component should keep track of or remember over time**.
+1. Use a state variable for any data that the component should keep track of or remember over time.
 This is data that will change at some point.
-2. Whenever you want something in the component to be **dynamic**, create a piece of state related to that thing, and update the state when that thing should change.
+2. Whenever you want something in the component to be dynamic, create a piece of state related to that thing, and update the state when that thing should change.
 For instance, you can create an `isOpen` state variable that tracks whether a model window is open or not.
 Then when `isOpen` is `true` we display the window, and if `false`, we hide it.
-3. When building a component, imagine its **view as a reflection of state** changing over time.
+3. When building a component, imagine its view as a reflection of state changing over time.
 4. For data that should not trigger component re-renders, don't use state.
 Use a regular variable instead.

-### **Working with a state variable**
+### Working with a state variable

 Following the example mentioned earlier, we now want to implement a functionality that causes the step to change as we click on the next and previous buttons.